This page was last updated on 27 July.

 This COVIDSafe Plan applies to all ANSTO Campuses.

-The risk of COVID-19 infections in Australia have been minimised through community lock downs, isolation protocols and contact tracing, but it has not been eradicated.
+The risk of COVID-19 infections has been controlled by community lockdowns and isolation protocols, but it has not been eradicated.
 It will be important to continue operations in a COVIDSafe manner.
-ANSTO takes a risk based approach that uses the hierarchy of control and concurrent layers of control to minimise the risk to workers and others on our Campuses.
+ANSTO takes a risk-based approach that uses the hierarchy of control and concurrent layers of control to minimise the risk to workers and others on our Campuses.

-ANSTO has implemented a COVIDSafe Working Group with Executive engagement to monitor the emerging Government advice, community issues and the response actions to be taken by ANSTO.
-This Working Group is supported by ANSTO Subject Matter Experts and support functions.
+ANSTO has implemented Executive Oversight COVID Committees to monitor the emerging Government advice, community issues and the response actions to be taken by ANSTO.
+These Executive Committees are supported by ANSTO Subject Matter Experts and support functions.

 Wellbeing of People

-- Persons that are unwell must not attend Campus
+- Persons that are unwell must not attend Campus.
+Workers have been provided with additional information to self-monitor for symptoms

-- Collaborators and platform users are allowed onsite after risk assessment for their actions have been conducted.
+- Collaborators and platform users are allowed onsite (in line with Government Public Health Orders) after risk assessment for their actions have been conducted.
+ANSTO provides a COVIDSafe induction prior to coming onto site.

-- COVID-19 Risk Management Course is available in the ANSTO Learning Management System
+- COVID-19 Risk Management Course featured in the ANSTO Learning Management System

 - Provide additional detailed COVID-19 information for staff via the ANSTO Intranet and ANSTO Work Health & Safety Management System